WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.8.0 =

+* Fixed: Touched up CSS for the WP Admin and RTL based languages.
+* Added: Ability to toggle frontend visibility for a form's description field.
+Allows to use as admin-only description.
+* Updated: CMB2 and Encryption internal libraries.

 = 2.7.0 =
 * Fixed: Issues around opt-in options not showing until a list was chosen and the form saved.
 * Fixed: PHP warnings with login/register/comment signup integrations.